Green Lantern: Mosaic: Plot synopsis

-Green Lantern Hal Jordan, investigating the disappearance of Evergreen City on Earth, discovers that Appa Ali Apsa, the lone remaining Guardian left behind after his brothers left the main universe, has been driven insane by loneliness.
+Green Lantern Hal Jordan, investigating the disappearance of Evergreen City on Earth, discovers that Appa Ali Apsa, the lone remaining Guardian of the Universe left behind after his brothers left the main universe, has been driven insane by loneliness.
 For companionship, Apsa has been uprooting cities from all the worlds he has visited and transporting them to the planet Oa, creating a patchwork known as the Mosaic World.
 John Stewart, captured by Apsa, summons Jordan through their power rings and, together with Guy Gardner and the newly returned Guardians, defeat Apsa.

-Believing that Apsa's experiment should be allowed to progress to its conclusion, the Guardians elected to maintain his strange mosaic of communities rather than return the inhabitants to their homeworlds.
-Accordingly, the Guardians assigned Stewart to act as the Green Lantern of the Mosaic world.
-Stewart was charged with maintaining the peace among the different communities as well as attempting to construct a cohesive society from the disparate races.
+Believing that Apsa's experiment should be allowed to progress to its conclusion, the Guardians decide to maintain Mosaic World rather than return the inhabitants to their homeworlds.
+Accordingly, the Guardians assign Stewart to act as the Green Lantern of the Mosaic World.
+Stewart is charged with maintaining the peace among the different communities as well as constructing a cohesive society from the disparate races.

 Initially distrustful of each other, the various communities sometimes came to battle, even leading to fatalities.
-Some of the cities had life-forms hostile to each other or to all other life.
-Stewart also dealt with less fatal problems, such as overpopulation and the fact one of the cities was inhabited by only two people.
+Some of the cities have life-forms hostile to each other or to all other life.
+Stewart also deals with less fatal problems, such as overpopulation and the fact one of the cities was inhabited by only two people.
 Assisting Stewart in his efforts are some of the citizens of Evergreen City, including several youngsters whose parents are suffering severe mental problems due to their unique situation.
-John gives these children less-powerful rings and they assist in future conflicts.
-John also tries to build roads between the cities.
-This, along with his other efforts, are hampered by visions of 'the red', which seem to be manifestations of Sinestro.
-During one of these vision flares, the Green Lantern Ch'p is struck and killed by a yellow truck on one of the connecting roads.
+Stewart gives these children less-powerful rings and they assist in future conflicts.
+Stewart also tries to build roads between the cities.
+This, along with his other efforts, are hampered by visions of 'the red', which was revealed to be manifestations of Sinestro's spirit within Stewart's ring.
+During one of these vision flares, the Green Lantern Ch'p is struck and killed by a truck.
+Through Stewart's efforts, the cities of Mosaic World are eventually forged into a cohesive society.
+In return for his success, the Guardians make Stewart the first mortal Guardian.

-Not all the cities were dangerous.
-The 'Trendoids' were entities who avoided conflict by impersonating any visitors.

-Through John's efforts, the cities of Mosaic World are eventually forged into a cohesive society.
-In return for his success, the Guardians granted Stewart the honor of becoming the first mortal Guardian.

-Hal Jordan, possessed by the Parallax entity, destroys the Central Power Battery and slew all but one of the Guardians of the Universe, leaving Oa and the Mosaic a barren wasteland.

-Later, it is revealed that the Mosaic World was evacuated by a multi-species coalition in anticipation of the battle between the corrupted Hal Jordan/Parallax and the Guardians.
-The survivors of the experiments were carried back to their homeworld.
+Hal Jordan, possessed by Parallax, destroys the Central Power Battery and kills all but one of the Guardians of the Universe, leaving Oa and Mosaic World barren.
+Later, it is revealed that Mosaic World was evacuated by a multi-species coalition in anticipation of the battle between Jordan and the Guardians.
+The survivors of the experiments are returned to their homeworlds.

-Mosaic's abandoned remains were destroyed when Oa was obliterated by Kyle Rayner during a battle with Jordan.
+Mosaic's abandoned remains were destroyed when Oa was obliterated by Kyle Rayner during a battle with Parallax.